Materials Engineering

 20/03/2020 18:13

 The program features a weekly schedule of eight hours of Italian language courses.
-In the first four semesters, students complete core courses, and in the fifth semester, they have the option to choose a teaching degree.
+In the first four semesters, students complete core courses, and in the fifth semester, they choose between pursuing a teaching degree (licenciatura) or a research-focused bachelor’s degree (bacharelado).

 The program, located in the state of Santa Catarina, is situated in a context where approximately 60% of the population has Italian ancestry.
 Serving as a key institutional hub in this reality, it adopts a plurilingual approach as a historical and cultural characteristic of the state.